nabeelarif/minimal-mistakes/_posts/2016-10-25-atomic-vs-nonatomic.md

 @property (strong) NSString *firstName;
 ~~~

-When is code created for properties? i.e how & getter and setter code is created
 Sample getter setter:
 This is how the methods of a property will look for an atomic property after